yutiansut/ReactiveTrader/README.md

 ## 1. Overview

 Reactive Trader is a client-server application demonstrating some of the problems needing to be dealt with when building reactive user interfaces.
 It was initially built as a demonstration app for a presentation we gave at [ReactConf 2014](http://reactconf.com/) and we have decided to open source it so the community can hopefully benefit.
+You can see the video of the talk on [YouTube](http://youtu.be/Tp5mRlHwZ7M).

 We have selected the requirements carefully for this app to highlight the 4 pillars of reactive applications as defined in the [reactive manifesto](http://www.reactivemanifesto.org/): resilient, event-driven, scalable and responsive.